bizip/manager_dashboard/README.md

 ### Prerequisites

 You need to have a git installed
-You need to have a basic knowledge about HTML and CSS
+You need to have a basic knowledge about React

 ### Setup

-#### clone this project (using git clone https://github.com/bizip/math_magicians.git) to your local computer and use telminal to navigate into the parent directory of this project.
+#### clone this project (using git clone https://github.com/bizip/manager_dashboard.git) to your local computer and use terminal to navigate into the parent directory of this project.

 ### Install